-XPT801 is a class 1 sound level meter-spectrum analyzer.
+XPT800 is a class 1 sound level meter-spectrum analyzer.

 It is based on a scalable platform that can be adapted to the growing needs of acoustic professionals.
 The needs for accuracy, high performance, and ease of use have been met through the use of the latest technology and careful consideration of suggestions from experts in the field.
-Top quality and performance to provide the acoustics specialist with a comprehensive and reliable tool for applications like environmental noise, risk assessment in work environments and laboratory and industrial product analysis.
+Top quality and performance to provide the acoustics specialist with a comprehensive and reliable tool for all major applications in the field, from environmental noise and building acoustics to risk assessment in work environments and laboratory and industrial product analysis.